-The Auberge King Edward B&B is one of the oldest Ottawa Bed and Breakfast establishments, having been in operation for nineteen years.The restored building is located on a city-designated heritage block and is located immediately adjacent to the University of Ottawa in the historic downtown neighbourhood of Sandy Hill.
-There is no closer accommodation to the university.
+The Auberge King Edward B&B is one of the oldest Ottawa Bed and Breakfast establishments, having been in operation since 1993.
+The restored building is located on a city-designated heritage block and is located immediately adjacent to the University of Ottawa in the historic downtown neighbourhood of Sandy Hill.
+It is the closest Bed and Breakfast to the University of Ottawa.

-Getting around the city on a day-to-day basis is hassle-free.
 The following are all within a 10 minute walk from the Bed and Breakfast:

-- the University of Ottawa
+University of Ottawa

-- the Ottawa Congress Centre
+- the Ottawa Shaw Convention Centre

 - the UNESCO world heritage Rideau Canal